Sports medicine gives you the opportunity to mesh your love of sports with the wish to work in a health-related career.

 There are several summer programs available for students who are interested in sports medicine.

-Colleges such as William and Mary, Stanford, University of Texas, University of Georgia, Ohio State and Missouri State offer summer programs.
+Colleges such as University of Texas, University of Georgia, Ohio State and Missouri State offer summer programs.
 Additionally, organizations such as Nationwide Childrens Organization offer summer programs for high school students.
 Check your local colleges and universities to see if they provide any summer programs in this field for high school students.

 Since the study of sports medicine involves the sciences, you might also consider pre-med summer programs.
 This is especially true if you want to become a sports medicine physician.